 Seasonable adjustments are not carried out.

-Area of responsability for senior technicians:
+Area of responsability of the senior technicians:

-Ensure the production, reporting and dissemination of information statistics in the energy sector namely
+Ensure the production, reporting and dissemination of information statistics in the energy sector

 Analysis statistics of the evolution of energy prices (petroleum products, coal, natural gas, eletricity and biomass), in particular on import and export energy products, analysis of international reference energy markets, and energy prices for final consumers;